The Plan B for when you're not eligible for Plan A — the next best thing to reduce your risks

 Simply put, insurance to protect you from the unexpected.

-Accident Only insurances are different to the comprehensive cover that also protects against death, disability and illness due to medical conditions such as cancer, heart disease and stroke.
+Accident Only insurance is different to the comprehensive cover that also protects against death, disability and illness due to medical conditions such as cancer, heart disease and stroke.

 If you don't qualify for comprehensive insurance cover, an accident only policy may be the next best thing.